 Submitter Submission point Submitter's requests Officers' recommendation and response Resource consent applications under this Rule will be notified to tangata whenua. whenua] will provide protections for areas of concern identified by the Further submissions - Resources Ltd (6) Trans-Tasman Oppose submitter.
 In relation to notification requirements proposed by the submitter, officers note that the Plan is not intended to provide the operational detail for implementing every aspect of the Plan.
 Such detail is more appropriately included in the Council's standard operating procedures and or Mana Whakahono a Rohe agreements.
-In relation to notification requirements, the submitter (and others) has highlighted an issue with the notification requirements stated in the Plan which in turn raises issues with notification requirements in the RMA being regiularly changed.
+In relation to notification requirements, the submitter (and others) has highlighted an issue with the notification requirements stated in the Plan which in turn raises issues with notification requirements in the RMA being regularly changed.
 Officers note that, over time the notification requirements identified in the Plan may become misleading and outdated following changes to RMA.
-Consequently, officers recommend to amend the heading throughout the rules section to refer only to "matters of control/discretion".
-Officers note recommendations to delete such notification requirements from the Plan and note that the relevant notification requirements are set out in sections 95A to 95G of the RMA.
+Consequently, officers recommend amending the heading throughout the rules section to refer only to "matters of control/discretion" and deleting any references to consenting notification requirements in the rules (noting that the relevant notification requirements are set out in sections 95A to 95G of the RMA).